tldr-pages/tldr/pages/freebsd/sockstat.md

 `sockstat -sU`

-- Display the protocol [S]tack and the [C]ongestion control module, if applicable (these are currently only implemented for TCP):
+- Display the [C]ongestion control module and the protocol [S]tack, if applicable (these are currently only implemented for TCP):

 `sockstat -CS`